 from CMS projects; much of this work, however, will need to wait until such projects

 The Capital District remains an ozone non-attainment area under the final, eight-hour standards.
 CDTC completed conformity determinations for the New Visions 2025 and 2003-08 TIP in 2004.
 This effort will be repeated for New Visions 2030 and the 2005-10 TIP.

 TASK 3.05 Infrastructure Planning

 The New Visions 2030 outline triggers the need to review long-range state and local infrastructure financing.
-Staff activity will include examination of the components of recently experienced increases in unit costs for infrastructure work and estimation of the long-range fiscal impacts of these higher costs.
+In conjunction with the Transportation Finance Task Force, staff activity has initiated examination of the components of recently experienced increases in unit costs for infrastructure work and estimation of the long-range fiscal impacts of these higher costs.

 TASK 3.06 Goods Movement Planning